National Constitution Center

 It’s only four pages long, but the U.S. Constitution is among the most influential and important documents in the history of the world.

-Then experience it yourself: don judicial robes to render your opinion on key Supreme Court cases, then take the Presidential oath of the office.
+Then, get ready to sit tall during hands-on experiences where you can don judicial robes and render your opinion on key Supreme Court cases and take the Presidential oath of office.

 In Signers’ Hall, where life-size bronze figures of the Constitution’s signers and dissenters are displayed, visitors can choose to sign or dissent.

 One of the rare original public copies of the Constitution is on display.